Design and Progress Notes

 |15-25||The party accomplishes a major goal|

-Characters are able to advance in skill and power by acquiring Ability Points (AP).
+Characters are able to advance in skill and power by acquiring and spending Ability Points (AP).
 Depending on your group's style of play, AP can be gained in several ways.
 The most common way to gain AP is by accomplishing some defined goal, whether chosen by the players or by the GM.
 The more challenging or important the goal, the more AP is awarded.
 Use the table to the right as a rough guideline of how much AP to award for each goal.
 Some groups prefer faster or slower advancement than the default, so feel free to adjust the numbers to match your preferences.

 Minor goals include things like finding a hidden treasure cache, overcoming or bypassing a small group of enemies, learning a piece of relevant information, and so on.
 Moderate goals might include exploring and clearing a dangerous area, discovering a major clue leading to the capture or confrontation of a villain, or overcoming a strong threat through skill and planning.
 Major goals are those that advance the story of the campaign in some large way, such as driving away a whole tribe of orcs threatening a town, uncovering a massive treasure horde guarded by traps and monsters, confronting a prominent villain and disrupting his plans, or gaining the favor of the king and convincing him to mobilize his armies.
 The actual goals will depend on your group and exactly what situations you find yourselves in.